SuryaKPog/Hangman-game/README.md

 # Hangman-game
-This is a fun hangman-game that i created using python
+This is a fun hangman-game that i created using python, i have used the dataset of animals here, The primary objective of the Python Hangman game is to provide players with an entertaining and educational platform for honing their word-related skills.
+Players are invited to solve concealed words by guessing letters, employing their vocabulary, spelling, and deduction abilities.
+The game also seeks to create a sense of achievement and satisfaction when players successfully decipher words, adding a competitive edge to the gaming experience.
+Through this objective, the game bridges the gap between entertainment and mental exercise.